Arizona Tennis Nike Camp Tucson, Arizona

 Campers play in the La Nelle Robson Tennis Complex which features 17 regulation size courts, a center-court grandstand, and lights.

-Campers reside in the dorms (name TBD) on campus and stay 2 per room (no triples) and are assigned by age and roommate requests.
-Dorms have A/C (TBD for 2014).
+Campers reside in the Santa Cruz Hall Dorms on campus (2014).
+They will stay 2 per room (no triples) and are assigned by age and roommate requests.
+The dorms have A/C (2014)!

 Evening camp activities may include bingo and casino nights, camp talent shows, as well as on-court tennis games and an exhibition night.